 Usability Testing Automation & The Future of UX Design

-“In short, software is eating the world” – Marc Andreessen
+“Software is eating the world” – Marc Andreessen.

 I totally agree with Marc, software is eating the world.
 I would also add that if software is eating the world, UX is eating software.

 Large software companies like Amazon, Google, Apple, Facebook and unicorns like Uber, Box, and AirBnB are all heavily invested in their UX Design and their Customer’s Experiences with their sites, apps and other products since it pays dividends.
 Because of this, great CX is directly associated to financial performance.

 Results show that over the last 10 years design-led companies have maintained significant stock market advantage, outperforming the S&P by an extraordinary 228%.
 This is, by the way, the absolute best news ever for the UX community since it means great design ROI is actually measurable.
 Which in turn has led to C-level buy-in and an emergence of UX strategy and design-driven company culture.

 Validation and usability testing is now a standard practice within UX design.
 Part of the design-driven culture includes testing early and often with end users to validate decisions, to avoid risk, and to make design decisions based on data.
 Until recently, this standardization would have been nearly impossible to achieve as user research, specifically usability and experience testing, was very time consuming and expensive.

 According to Wikipedia, in software testing, test automation is the use of special software (separate from the software being tested) to control the execution of tests and the comparison of actual outcomes with predicted outcomes.

 It should really come as no surprise that automation would work its way into UX research and usability testing when it’s already happening in many other industries.
 Here’s just a handful of cases within three industries: